 Look for a car accident lawyer who can include all your accident-related expenses in the damages demand because you will use it to measure against any settlement offer.
 If your case goes to trial, the jury will need to review it.

 An experienced car accident attorney will be one of your most valuable partners as you manage recovery after an accident with a teenage driver.
-Contact The Law Offices of George Salinas for a free initial consultation today.
+Contact George Salinas Injury Lawyers for a free initial consultation today.